Tigray violence in Ethiopia and refugee crisis in Sudan

 People fleeing the violence are in urgent need of medical care, shelter, water and food.

-As of the end of March 2021, MSF teams are supporting five hospitals in the region and are running mobile clinics in dozens of locations.
+As of mid-June 2021, MSF teams are supporting five hospitals in the region and are running mobile clinics in dozens of locations.
+We have more than 800 staff working in Tigray.

 The Tigray crisis in numbers